alphagov/govuk-puppet/development-vm/README.md

 Copy that file into the `~/.ssh/config` file on your mac, and you should be able to ssh into any box in the Integration environment directly.
 Test that it works, by running:

     mac$ ssh backend-1.backend.integration

+If that works then create an ssh config file inside the VM with the same contents.
+You can choose whether to import your `alphagov` keypair to the VM or to use the built in key-forwarding, but if you opt for the latter you should remove the `IdentityFile` declaration.
+Test that you can reach Integration from your VM:

+    dev$ ssh backend-1.backend.integration

 ## 7. Import production data